Find a Local Group Near You

 People frequently ask if it is better to meditate alone or in a group?
 In fact, they are like the two sides of a coin.
 Meditation is solitary in the sense that I can’t meditate for you and you can’t meditate for me.
 But people can and want to – meditate together.
 The meditation group is therefore a way into the deeper experience and meaning of meditation by connecting personal experience to community.
 In a group each person both gives and receives encouragement.
 ‘It is in giving that we receive’.

-In the Christian theology of meditation the experience of being in community – sharing in the Body of Christ – is essential.
-‘Where two or three are gathered in my name, I am there in their midst’ (Mt 18:20).
-For these reasons, meditation groups form around the world in all kinds of ways and locations.
-They meet in churches, homes, schools, hospitals, universities, prisons, shopping malls and places of work – and of course increasingly online.
+of ways and locations.
+They meet in churches, homes, schools, hospitals, universities, prisons, shopping malls and places of work – and of course, increasingly, online.
 There are groups for the homeless and for those recovering from addiction.
 However it meets, the group is a special and yet simple, down to earth way both to be introduced to meditation and to sustain your daily practice.

 Learning to meditate takes time.
-Most people start and stop and start again.
+Many people start and stop and start again.
 The group is therefore a center for friendship and stability in this process.
 Each group has its own personality and aims to be an oasis of peace and silence in a troubled world, and a welcoming place for every newcomer.
-But, all the WCCM groups follow a simple structure designed to keep focused on the experience of meditation itself and to be as hospitable as possible to the widest range of people:
+But, all WCCM groups follow a simple structure designed to keep focused on the experience of meditation itself and to be as hospitable as possible to the widest range of people:

 - A teaching on meditation in this tradition reminding us of the radical simplicity of the practice